 Statues representing Drama and Opera rise above the riverfront side entrances to this theater, and two gigantic chariots flank figures of Apollo and the nine Muses above the main façade.
-The performance space lacks restraint as well—it's filled with gilding, voluptuous plaster figures, and plush upholstery.
+The performance space lacks restraint as well: it's filled with gilding, voluptuous plaster figures, and plush upholstery.
 The idea for a Czech national theater began during the revolutionary decade of the 1840s.
 In a telling display of national pride, donations to fund the plan poured in from all over the country, from people of every socioeconomic stratum.
 The cornerstone was laid in 1868, and the "National Theater generation" who built the neo-Renaissance structure became the architectural and artistic establishment for decades to come.
 Its designer, Josef Zítek, was the leading neo-Renaissance architect in Bohemia.
 The nearly finished interior was gutted by a fire in 1881, and Zítek's onetime student Josef Schulz saw the reconstruction through to completion two years later.
 Today, it's still the country's leading dramatic stage.
-Guided tours in English can be arranged by phone in advance.
+Guided tours in English (for groups only) can be arranged by phone or email in advance.